Resources for Veterans

 The Jobs Thesaurus finds job descriptions to describe a job you held while in the military. http://www.taonline.com/jobsaurus/*

 Need to find job listings or career fairs to attend?

 A number of organizations offer job listings and career fairs that are available both in-person and virtually to help Veterans find employment.
-Check these out; you might find an interesting job that fits for you.
+You can find a full listing of Upcoming Veteran Career Fairs on the Veterans Employment Center.

 Interested in a website with workforce preparation and training?

 VetNet (http://www.vetnethq.com/*) is a technology-based platform positioned to assist Veterans, transitioning Service Members, and their spouses, find and prepare for meaningful post-service careers.
 VetNet is a dynamic and interactive platform, where each week live content will be delivered and focused across three ‘tracks’ of workforce preparation and training.
 These tracks include:

 - Basic Training Track: Get ready for the workplace with resume writing workshops, learn and understand paths to work, school, or self-employment…and also connect directly to a database of over one million Veteran-preferred jobs.